 Sign, Temporary: A sign constructed of cloth, canvas, light fabric, cardboard, wood, wallboard, metal, or other light materials, with or without frames, which is intended to be displayed for a temporary duration or is of a nonrecurring nature.
-[Note: examples of customary uses for temporary signs include real estate signs, garage sale signs, holiday decorations, and political signs.
-This paragraph is provided to clarify the regulations and does not limit the content of temporary signs.]
+[Note: examples of customary uses for Examples of temporary signs include real estate signs, garage sale signs, holiday decorations, and political signs.
+This paragraph is These examples are provided to clarify the regulations and does do not limit the content of temporary signs.].